svtk/AtomicKotlinCourse/Introduction to Objects/Testing/Exercise 1/task.md

 ## Testing (#1)

-{{ :UNTESTABLE I can test the behavior of f, g and h, but can't test how they were tested with eq and neq }}
+{{ :UNTESTABLE I can test the behavior of f, g and h, but can't test how they were tested with eq and neq unless the specific requiements / initial data is given }}

 Write a function `f()` that simply returns 47.
 Import `atomictest` and test `f()` using both `eq` and `neq`.